 • Financial Abuse or Exploitation

-At Fellows Hymowitz, New York and New Jersey Accident and Personal Injury law firm, we have successfully represented victims and families impacted Nursing Home Abuse or Neglect.
+At Fellows Hymowitz Rice, New York and New Jersey Accident and Personal Injury law firm, we have successfully represented victims and families impacted Nursing Home Abuse or Neglect.

 Our elderly citizens depend on family and friends alike to ensure that their “golden years” are not tarnished.
 Collectively, we share a responsibility to care for the elderly.
 The aging process is inevitable, and we must strive as a nation to protect our elderly parents, loved ones, veterans and friends.